flecsi/flecsi/config/sphinx/src/developer-guide.rst

 .. code-block:: console

-  $ docker build --no-cache -t laristra/flecsi-tutorial:TAG -f RUNTIME .
+  $ docker build --no-cache -t laristra/flecsi-tutorial:TAG -f BACKEND .

 This is particularly useful if a repository has changed.